microsoft/azure_arc/README.md

 ### Azure Arc for Servers

-- Support for an AWS Linux 2 instance deployment using Terraform
 - Support for an Ubuntu Server AWS EC2 instance deployment using Terraform
 - Support for a Windows Server AWS EC2 instance deployment using Terraform
 - Support for an Ubuntu Server VMware vSphere VM deployment using Terraform